 Japan says in deal to purchase AstraZeneca's COVID-10 vaccine

-TOKYO, Aug 7 (Reuters) - Japan has agreed to acquire 120 million doses of AstraZeneca Plc's AZN.L experimental COVID-19 vaccine if it is successfully developed, the health minister said on Friday.
+TOKYO, Aug 7 (Reuters) - Japan will buy 120 million doses of AstraZeneca Plc's AZN.L experimental COVID-19 vaccinefrom early next year, its health minister said on Friday, adding that domestic pharmaceutical firms would help in supplying the drug.

-The agreement comes after Japan announced a deal last week to buy 120 million doses of a COVID-19 vaccine candidate developed by Pfizer Inc PFE.N and BioNTech SE BNTX.O.
+The agreement with the British drugmaker comes after Japan announced a deal last week to buy 120 million doses of a COVID-19 vaccine candidate developed by Pfizer Inc PFE.N and BioNTech SE BNTX.O.

+"I understand one or two doses are effective per person," Health Minister Katsunobu Kato told reporters.

+"If each person receives two injections, this would cover 60 million people."

 ((miyoung.kim@thomsonreuters.com; 65 6870 3026; Reuters Messaging: miyoung.kim.thomsonreuters.com@reuters.net))